robust-ml/robust-ml.github.io/faq.md

 Authors can list up to 3 claims, with a single claim allowed for a (dataset, threat model) pair.

+## Why is defense X missing?

+The defense is either not open-sourced or no one has implemented the [robustML API][robustml] yet.
+Since this is a community-run website we can't expect it to be 100% complete.
+Maybe you can implement the defense and/or the API and add it to the list!

 ## How are analyses chosen?

 We list all analyses that [implement the robustml attack interface][attack] to